visgl/deck.gl/examples/website/3d-heatmap/README.md

-This is a minimal standalone version of the 3DHeatmap example on [deck.gl](http://deck.gl) website.
+This is a minimal standalone version of the HexagonLayer example on [deck.gl](http://deck.gl) website.

 ### Usage